- Volunteer on a beautiful wildlife sanctuary in Namibia

 Get Flights Quote

-Your flight to Namibia should arrive at Windhoek International airport on your programme start date.
+Your flight to Namibia should arrive at Windhoek International Airport (airport code WDH) on your programme start date.
 Your return flight or onward travel should be arranged on your programme end date.

 To book your flights, please contact our flight specialist on 01892 277037 who can find some great flight prices for you!